bensampaio/external-svg-sprite-loader/README.md

 }
 ```

-When a SVG gets added, removed or updated, the sprite will be re-generated and all files referencing it will be updated.
+When a SVG is added, removed or changed, the sprite will be re-generated and all files referencing it will be updated.
 When no `[hash]` is used in the `name` option, a cache-busting will be added to the URL so that the browser is forced to re-download the sprite.

 ## Examples